Presume

 Manifesto

-Why every product team ships on a prayer — and why 2026 is the year that changes.
+Why every team ships its onboarding blind, and why 2026 is the year that changes.

 Amaar Chughtai · Founder

-Every sprint ends with a Slack thread that says some variation of "users are going to love this."
-The confident ones start with "obvious win."
-The cautious ones add a "I think" at the front.
-Three weeks later, the data is in: adoption at 8%, churn up half a point, a rollback scheduled for Tuesday.
-The post-mortem says "didn't resonate."
+Every onboarding ships with a Slack thread that says some variation of "users will get through this fine."
+The confident ones start with "it's just five steps."
+The cautious ones add an "I think" at the front.
+Three weeks later, the data is in: activation at 31%, a wall of drop-off on the step nobody worried about, a fix scheduled for the next sprint.
+The post-mortem says "the flow had friction."
 Everyone nods.
 Nobody had a better plan.

 This is the default state of product development.
-It isn't laziness and it isn't incompetence — it's a fundamental information problem.
-You cannot know how a population of real users will react to a change until you expose them to it.
-And once you've exposed them, you've already paid: engineering time, customer trust, sprint velocity.
-The feedback loop that's supposed to make teams smarter takes six weeks minimum, and by the time you close it, the context has changed anyway.
+It isn't laziness and it isn't incompetence.
+It's a fundamental information problem.
+You cannot know where real users abandon your onboarding until you ship it and watch them leave.
+And once you've shipped it, you've already paid: in lost activation, in the cohort that signed up this month and never came back.
+The feedback loop that's supposed to make teams smarter takes six weeks minimum, and by the time you close it, that cohort is gone.

 What changed is not the need.
 Teams have always needed this.
 What changed is the feasibility.

-In 2026, LLMs carry enough persona context — behavioral patterns, price sensitivity, category preferences, frustration triggers — to model a specific user type with fidelity that would have seemed impractical two years ago.
-And agent orchestration frameworks now let you run hundreds of independent reasoners in parallel, without a human in the loop, in minutes instead of weeks.
+In 2026, an AI persona can carry enough context, behavioral patterns, price sensitivity, technical patience, frustration triggers, to walk a real product the way a specific user type would, with a fidelity that would have seemed impractical two years ago.
+And our orchestration now sends a swarm of ten through a live flow in parallel, without a human in the loop, in minutes instead of weeks.

-Which means you can, for the first time, simulate.
+Which means you can, for the first time, watch the abandonment happen before it costs you anything.

 This is not for everyone, and being honest about that matters.

 If you're a VC-backed consumer app shipping twice a year with the luxury of a year-long product cycle, Presume will probably feel like overkill.
 If you're a marketing team looking for a vibe check on copy before you post it, there are faster, cheaper tools.
-This is built for PM-led B2B teams who ship weekly — teams where each sprint touches customers, where a mispriced feature costs real revenue, where the cost of being wrong is measured in churn and support load, not just embarrassment.
+This is built for PM-led B2B and PLG teams who iterate on activation weekly, teams where the signup-to-value path is the product, where a single bad onboarding step quietly costs real revenue, where the cost of being wrong is measured in dead accounts and support load, not just embarrassment.

-For those teams: you don't need to wait six weeks for the feature-rollout post-mortem.
-You can run a simulation in twelve minutes and go into the sprint planning meeting with a forecast you can defend instead of a gut feeling.
-You can test the pricing change, the new onboarding gate, the "freemium tier we might add."
-Not because you're guessing less — because you've replaced guessing with something better.
+For those teams: you don't need to wait six weeks for the activation numbers to tell you the flow was broken.
+You point Presume at your onboarding flow, let the swarm run, and walk into sprint planning with the exact step each cohort quits, and a rewrite of it, instead of a gut feeling.
+You can pressure-test the new signup gate, the verification step, the paywall you're about to move earlier.
+Not because you're guessing less.
+Because you've replaced guessing with something better.

 We owe you the disclaimer too.
-Presume is only as good as the product context you give it.
-Drop in two sentences about your ICP and you'll get back two-sentence-quality answers — coherent, even articulate, but shallow.
-Pipe in your real cohort distribution, your actual pricing tiers, the segments that churned last quarter, and the personas start arguing the way your customers actually argue.
+Presume is only as good as the context you give it.
+Hand it a vague URL and two sentences about your ICP and you'll get back two-sentence-quality answers: coherent, even articulate, but shallow.
+Point it at the real onboarding flow, describe the segments that actually sign up, name the personas that churned last quarter, and the swarm walks it the way your customers actually would.
 Garbage in, beautifully-formatted garbage out.
 We're not pretending otherwise.

-Presume's job is to make "I think users will..." the most expensive sentence in your sprint planning.
+Presume's job is to make "I think they'll get through onboarding" the most expensive sentence in your sprint planning.

 Want to challenge this?